gilbenhamo/Delivery-tracking-system/README.md

     4. Run the application and interact with the GUI to perform package tracking and management operations.

 ## Dependencies and Design Patterns
 - Java Development Kit (JDK): Ensure JDK version 8 or above is installed.
-- Design Patterns: The system utilizes various design patterns, such as Observer for tracking updates, Strategy for route optimization, and MVC (Model-View-Controller) for GUI implementation.

 ## Author